tamcy/DataExporterBundle/README.md

 ];
 ```

-Here `$items` is a variable containing a data set or collection.
-This exporter bundle allows you to have the data set converted to a given format, e.g. CSV or Excel.
+This exporter bundle allows you to export the data set (`$items`) to another format, like CSV or Excel.

 ## Basic Usage

-To use it, first enable the bundle in `AppKernel.php`.
+Firstly, enable the bundle in `AppKernel.php`:

 ```php
 $bundles = array(